techiediaries/techiediaries/_posts/2020/angular-10/2019-09-15-angular-router-resolve.md

 In the constructor of the resolver we inject our `APIService` as `apiService` and we call the `getItems()` method of the service in the `resolve()` method that should be defined in any resolver

+## Accessing the Route Parameters in the Resolver

 Often than not when resolving route data, you want to get access to the parameters of the route in the resolver.
 You can do that using the `ActivatedRouteSnapshot` class.
 For example, let's suppose our route has a `date` parameter that needs to be passed to the `getItems(date)` method:

 ```ts